MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex3_Create and apply a Configuration profile.md

 7. Restart **SEA-WS3**.

    > Notice that SEA-WS3 automatically signs in and creates a profile.
 After the sign-in is complete, Microsoft Edge is displayed configured with InPrivate browsing.
-If SEA-WS2 does not sign in automatically, repeat steps 1-7 to ensure that the policy has refreshed on the device.
+If SEA-WS3 does not sign in automatically, sign in to SEA-WS3 and repeat steps 1-7 to ensure that the policy has refreshed on the device.

 **Results**: After completing this exercise, you will have successfully created and assigned a Configuration profile to configure a Windows 11 device as a single-app kiosk.